Denys Rudyi - Fotolia

 However, what good is an application without its data?
 To exploit cloud fully, we need data portability between clouds, whether on-premise or between public providers.

 In this article, we take a look at some of the issues around data portability and how suppliers are helping to mitigate the problem of data mobility.

-- Resiliency – Having data mobile between public and private clouds enables data to be made accessible, even when a single cloud provider experiences technical problems.
+- Resiliency – having data mobile between public and private clouds enables that data to be made accessible, even when a single cloud provider experiences technical problems.

-- Features – The features offered by cloud suppliers varies significantly.
+- Features – the features offered by cloud suppliers vary significantly.
 Google is well known for its suite of analytics tools.
 Other cloud providers offer unique features or might be attractive for compliance or regulatory reasons.
 Customers might not want to commit to a single provider just for their data offerings.

 Cloud’s technical, operational and cost issues